eminently/chopsticks/README.md

 In fact, we don't want you to pass your private key to our API, even if it is encrypted, for the security of your funds.

-So in order to use our API, you will have to sign your transaction on the client-side (your side) prior to calling our API and passing the hexadecimal representation of the signed transaction.
+So in order to use our API, you have to sign your transaction on the client-side (your side) prior to calling our API and passing the hexadecimal representation of the signed transaction.

 We intend to provide a Golang library to help you sign your transaction on the client-side.
-Contributions will be welcome for other programming languages.
+Contributions are welcome for other programming languages.

-Also, you will have to pass the chains you want us to execute your transaction on.
+Also, you have to pass the chains you want us to execute your transaction on.

 Optionally, you can cast a vote for your most preferred forks.